taskdotio/stellar-nfts-on-tss/README.md

 ```

 #### Notes on the NFT TOML file
-* Domain field = initial marketplace owner of the NFT  (initial beneficiary)
+* Domain field = creator profile of the NFT
-* Author (optional) = profile of user who created the data
-* Publisher (optional) = profile of user who created the NFT
-* Attributes (optional) = key pair data additions to be stored with the NFT

 ### Managing royalties
 Royalty payments are to be entered as a manage data entry for the issuing account.
 However, there are two entries that are not for royalties.
 They are as follows: